 If applying color and squirting colored water are the top two pleasures on the day of Holi, then throwing balloons full of water follows close behind.
 If you and your companions want to descend on fellow revelers with an entire arsenal of water balloons, then check out this 500-piece pack.
 If you feel like using only a handful of these, then try this pack of 111 latex balloons.
 And if any unused balloons remain, then that next birthday party isn’t far away to hang them up!

 Organize party props

-If you want your Holi party to reflect the theme, serve your guests drinks in these Balam Pichkari mugs and use these colorful paper plates.
+If you want your Holi party to reflect the theme, serve your guests drinks in these printed ceramic mugs and these colorful lights are a must-have at any Holi party.
 Having the party by a swimming pool would be a great idea for Holi, but you cannot always be lucky enough to have one at hand.
 Setting up an inflatable swimming pool in the backyard would be the next best alternative where guests can jump in and drench themselves?
 You could also install some temporary water showers for a rain dance!

 Bite-sized food fever